 A major influence on Albany Preschool was Mrs. Nell Curran.
-She came to the Preschool (then Miss Nell Smith) in 1939 as Mrs. Quiggle’s assistant.
+She came to the Preschool (then Miss Nell SMith) in 1939 as Mrs. Quiggle’s assistant.
 In 1941, she became the Director and held that position until her retirement on October 1, 1971 – giving a total of 32 years service to the Preschool.
 In February 1970, Georgia “Joan” Castell came to assist Mrs. Curran and in October 1971, became Director.
-She held that position until June, 1974.
+She held that position until June 1974.
 Nancy “Bobbi” Steinhart with Marilyn Rie assisting were the last Directors to manage both sessions.
-In 1974, Marilyn Rie became Director of the morning session, and Helen Sommers Director of the afternoon session.
+In 1974, Marlin Rie became Director of the morning session, and Helen Sommers Director of the afternoon session.
 Then, at some point the participating parents were trained as Directors at the Preschool rather than in the adult evening education program.
 There was a loss of funding from the state when evening classes were no longer required, so the Parents’ Club began to contribute financially to the school to supplement the City’s Preschool budget allowance and also supported the school by taking care of necessary maintenance and funding special projects.
 Parents participated once a week as staff and met as a club once a month.